Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

     **OSEkit** makes it easy to **reshape** the original audio: it is not bound to the original files, and can freely be reshaped in audio data of **any duration and sample rate**.

-The analysis parameters are described by a :class:`osekit.public.transform.Transform` instance passed as a parameter to this method.
+The transform parameters are described by a :class:`osekit.public.transform.Transform` instance passed as a parameter to this method.

 Transform Type
 """""""""""""

-The ``analysis_type`` parameter passed to the initializer is a :class:`osekit.public.transform.OutputType` instance that defines the analysis output(s):
+The ``output_type`` parameter passed to the initializer is a :class:`osekit.public.transform.OutputType` instance that defines the transform output(s):

-.. list-table:: Transform Types
+.. list-table:: Output Types
    :widths: 40 60
    :header-rows: 1